pippim/pippim.github.io/about.md

 5. Did not contain "-" or digits like "9", "0", etc.
 6. Ended in ".com" instead of ".net" or ".org", etc.
 7. Wasn't a name already reserved and being sold for thousands of dollars
-8. Could be purchased from Google Domains with good security and performance
+8. Could be purchased from Google Domains that offers good security, performance and reliability

-After finding the name "pippim" was available weeks of contemplation went by before pulling the trigger and buying it for $17 CAD per year.
+After finding out that the name "pippim" was available, more weeks of contemplation went by before "pulling the trigger" and buying "pippim.com" for $17 CAD per year.

 Then the `www.pippim.com` website was created using Google Sites for free.